juandrepanther/juandre-art-portfolio/README.md

 At the production do not forget to add `server_name localhost;` at the nginx.conf file.

-# CV Download
+## CV Download

-Minio S3 bucket has been used.
+The Minio S3 bucket has been used.
 CV file has ReadOnly Access Policy.

+## EsLint

+To run the linter, run `yarn lint`

+You can use the `yarn lint:inspect` to debug the linter.